zpetsrillo/zpetsrillo/README.md

 You can find my portfolio at [zpetsrillo.com](http://zpetsrillo.com)

-I'm a self starter and lifelong learner with a tenacity for solving coding challenges.
+I'm a self starter and lifelong learner with a tenacity for solving coding challenges, focused on Full-stack development.

-Current topics I'm learning are full stack development, blockchain, and artificial inteligence.

 I'm open to collaborating on interesting projects or business oportunities, feel free to reach out through email at zpetsrillo@gmail.com